 One of the most embarrassing prayers I ever uttered in my entire life was the one I made […]

-Every now and then, people would come up to me and ask about prosperity gospel.
-That’s probably because […]
+Every now and then, people would approach me and ask about prosperity gospel.
+The questions come in different […]

 Last week I received a message from a victory group leader asking what the Bible teaches about dreams and visions.
 We know about people in the Bible having significant dreams (like Joseph and Daniel) but does God still reveal things to us that way?